afonsus1997/Pixels-Camp-PCB-Badge/README.md

 ### Latest Updates
-* LED Matrix works!
-* Working on the firmware (freeRTOS?)
-* Working on new control board design
+* New version in development
+	* Waiting for the new PCBs and components to arrive

 ### Known Bugs
-* Swapped pins on the regulator footprint
-    * Fixed in new version (added an aditional regulator)
+* Waiting for the new version
-* LED driver enable pin allways down!
-* USB-to-Serial (CH340G) needs external oscillator
-	* Maybe change to a CPxxxx

 ### TODO
-* Fix bugs
+* Assemble new board

 ## Circuit and PCB